jaymesgarbe/DuoVR-Server/README.md

 - ✅ All 11 tests pass in the comprehensive test suite
 - ✅ Unity can successfully load and stream videos
 - ✅ Upload URL generation works (signBlob permissions configured)
-- ✅ Storage bucket `jr_testing` exists and is accessible
+- ✅ Storage bucket `duovr-files-bucket` exists and is accessible
 - ✅ Cloud Run service is healthy and responding
 - ✅ Service account has proper IAM roles